basarat/typescript-book/docs/types/type-inference.md

 This is because the return type is impacted by the poor type definition for `addOne` (`a` is `any` so the return of `addOne` is `any` so the return of `foo` is `any`).

-> I find it simplest to always be explicit about function / returns.
-After all these annotations are a theorem and the function body is the proof.
+> I find it simplest to always be explicit about function returns.
+After all, these annotations are a theorem and the function body is the proof.

 There are other cases that one can imagine, but the good news is that there is a compiler flag that can help catch such bugs.